lxaw/lxaw.github.io/_pages/about.md

   - /about.html
 ---

-I am a 1st-year PhD candidate at Georgia Tech.
-I am fortunate enough to work with the great people at the [EIC lab](https://eiclab.scs.gatech.edu/index.html), under [Professor Lin](https://eiclab.scs.gatech.edu/pages/team.html#PI).
+I am a 1st-year PhD candidate at Georgia Tech, who is fortunate enough to work with the great people at the [EIC lab](https://eiclab.scs.gatech.edu/index.html) under [Professor Lin](https://eiclab.scs.gatech.edu/pages/team.html#PI).

 My research interests are in building scalable and robust machine learning systems through algorithmic and hardware design and optimization.